waimea-cpy/waimea-cpy/README.md

 ### Teacher in Charge of Digital Technologies<br>@ Waimea College, Richmond NZ

-Stumbling through lesson after lesson, trying to wrangle code out of young brains.
+Stumbling through lessons, trying to wrangle code out of young brains.

-Jack-of-all-code, master of none: HTML, CSS, Javascript, PHP, MySQL, Java, Python, Scratch, etc.
+HTML, CSS, JS and Python are my staple diet, but currently enjoying Kotlin, HTMX and getting to know PHPv8.